 - Specialty cluster

-The infrastructure provided through the Biomedical Research Centre (BRC) and Biomedical Research Unit (BRU) will provide support for shared facilities, platforms and technologies that will underpin translational research in ageing and chronic disease.
+The infrastructure provided through the NIHR Newcastle Biomedical Research Centre provides support for shared facilities, platforms and technologies that will underpin translational research in ageing and long-term conditions.

-The BRC and BRU will act as a catalyst for multidisciplinary research and training, providing leverage for substantial external funding.
-Our research will utilise state-of-the-art facilities supported by well-established clinical services.
+The NIHR Newcastle Biomedical Research Centre acts as a catalyst for multidisciplinary research and training, providing leverage for substantial external funding.
+Our research uses state-of-the-art facilities supported by well-established clinical services.

 Key developments supporting our translational research programme include a Clinical Research Facility at the Royal Victoria Infirmary site, the Clinical Ageing Research Unit on the Campus for Ageing and Vitality at the Newcastle General Hospital, adjacent to Magnetic Resonance and Positron Emission Tomography imaging in the Newcastle Imaging Centre.